hewanshrestha/S3-TSS/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-We would like to thank
+We would like to thank Prof. Dr. Bernt Schiele and tutors of HLCV course 2023 at Saarland University for giving us the opportunity to work in this project.
 <!-- Paper and Citation -->
 ## Paper and Citation
 Please use the following citation: